ggfisher/hello-world/midterm_2.md

 ###__Finding Candidate Keys__

-We begin by finding the candidate key of the following relation:
+We begin by finding the candidate key(s) of the following relation:

 R(ABCD)